JonathanMEdwards/subtext10/doc/language.md

 It is common to need to find and operate on patterns in text.
 The traditional solutions involve specialized languages with radically different syntax and semantics, such as _regular expressions_ or _parser generators_.
 Subtext provides these capabilities without the need to learn a specialized sub-language.

-A _selection_ is a list that has been divided into three parts, called _before_, _selected_, and _after_.
+A _selection_ is a sequence that has been divided into three parts, called _before_, _selected_, and _after_.
 Any of these parts can be empty.
-We can define a selection to be a list plus two indices `begin` and `end` where `1 ≤ begin ≤ end ≤ length + 1`.
-A selection is created from a list with
+We can think of a selection as a sequence plus two indices `begin` and `end` where `1 ≤ begin ≤ end ≤ length + 1`.
+A selection is created from a sequence with
 ```
-list selection(.begin := i, .end := j)
+sequence selection(.begin := i, .end := j)
 ```
 where the begin and end indexes default to 1.

-Two selections are equal if they are equal as lists and have equal begin and end indexes.
-A selection is equal to a list if its begin and end indexes are both 1 and the after part is equal to the list.
+Two selections are equal if they are equal as sequences and have equal begin and end indexes.
+A selection is equal to a sequence if its begin and end indexes are both 1 and the after part is equal to the sequence.
 The UI displays a text selection with the selected part highlighted as in a text region selection.
 If the selection is empty, the UI displays it as a text cursor between two characters, or at the beginning or end.
 When a text selection is edited, changes to the cursor/selection state in the UI are saved.

-Selections are useful when attempting to recognize various patterns in text (or any kind of list, but we focus on text in the following discussion).
+Selections are useful when attempting to recognize various patterns in text (or any kind of sequence, but we focus on text in the following discussion).
 This process is called _matching_.
-The most basic matching function is `match?`, which will check that the front of the input text equals the argument text, rejecting otherwise.
+The most basic matching program is `match?`, which will check that the front of the input text equals the second input text, rejecting otherwise.
 So:
 ```
 'foobar' match? 'foo'
 not{'foobar' match? 'bar'}
 ```
-All matching functions result in selecting the matched portion of the input, so:
+All matching programs result in selecting the matched portion of the input, so:
 ```
 'foobar' match? 'foo'
 check selected() =? 'foo'
 check after() =? 'bar'
 ```
-The input to a matching function can be text or a selection in a text — if it is a selection then matching is done against the **after** part.
+The input to a matching program can be text or a selection in a text — if it is a selection then matching is done against the **after** part.
 In that way a sequence of matches will look for a sequence of patterns:
 ```
 'foobar' match? 'foo'
 check selected() =? 'foo'